ucfopen/Obojobo/docker/obojobo-pm2-server-src/README.md

 // create a database (can re-use the dev db) yarn run db:rebuild

-// simulate a load balancer, mainly so we can simulate the TLS (https) terminationg at the LB
+// simulate a load balancer, mainly so we can simulate the TLS (https) terminating at the LB
 // client ==(443)==> ALB ==(80)==> webserver
 docker run --rm -p 443:443 -e REMOTE_URL=http://host.docker.internal:80 bostonuniversity/elb-simulator:latest